BioImageInformatics/tfmodels/ReadMe.md

 ```

 ## Getting started
-Example scripts for dataset interface, training and testing segmentation models, and training a GAN are provided under `experiments/`.
+Example scripts for dataset interface, training and testing various models are provided under `experiments/`.

-Some helpful utilities are included under `utilities/general.py`
+## Modules
+- `multi`: multi-instance classification and applications
+- `generative`: generative models like VAE's and GAN's
+- `segmentation`: special case of conditional generative models.
+- `utilities`: useful classes and functions

 ### Bugs
 Requesting assistance with the input pipeline: